 Flower Longhorn Beetle (Strangalia luteicornis)

-Detailing the identifying qualities of the Flower Longhorn Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Flower Longhorn Beetle.

 Flower Longhorn Beetles from the genus Strangalia have tapered bodies and are frequently found walking among the petals of flowers.